jkingsDigiPen/DiabloSimulator/README.md

 # DiabloSimulator
-A primarily text-based WPF program that simulates the kill monsters, loot core loop of Diablo.
+A text-based WPF program with lots of RNG that simulates the kill monsters, loot core loop of Diablo.